DETAILED ACTION

 Claim 10 recites:

-A method of determining a range of acetabular cup orientation angles for an acetabular cup implant for a subject, comprising: receiving at least one image of the subject, wherein the at one least image is substantially acquired from a sagittal plane when the subject is standing; calculating at least one spinopelvic metric from the at least one image; receiving a range of anteversion angles; receiving a range of inclination angles; and determining a range of acetabular cup orientation angles for an acetabular cup implant for a subject based on the calculated at least one spinopelvic metric, the received range of anteversion angles, and the received range of inclination angles, wherein the range is determined such that a calculated post-surgical standing combined sagittal index is above 200 +/- 10 and below 250 +/- 10.
+A method of determining a range of acetabular cup orientation angles for an acetabular cup implant for a subject, comprising: receiving at least one image of the subject, wherein the at least one image is substantially acquired from a sagittal plane when the subject is standing; calculating at least one spinopelvic metric from the at least one image; receiving a range of anteversion angles; receiving a range of inclination angles; and determining a range of acetabular cup orientation angles for an acetabular cup implant for the subject based on the calculated at least one spinopelvic metric, the received range of anteversion angles, and the received range of inclination angles, wherein the range is determined such that a calculated post-surgical standing combined sagittal index is above 200 +/- 10 and below 250 +/- 10.

 Claim 17 recites, wherein the abstract elements are not emboldened:

-A computer-implemented method of determining a range of orientation angles for an acetabular cup implant for a subject, comprising: receiving a range of anteversion angles; receiving a range of inclination angles; receiving at least one spinopelvic metric of the subject; and determining a range of acetabular cup orientation angles for an acetabular cup implant for a subject based on the at least one spinopelvic metric, the received range of anteversion angles, and the received range of inclination angles, wherein the range is determined such that a calculated post-surgical standing combined sagittal index is above 200 +/- 10 and below 250 +/- 10.
+A computer-implemented method of determining a range of orientation angles for an acetabular cup implant for a subject, comprising: receiving a range of anteversion angles; receiving a range of inclination angles; receiving at least one spinopelvic metric of the subject; and determining a range of acetabular cup orientation angles for an acetabular cup implant for the subject based on the at least one spinopelvic metric, the received range of anteversion angles, and the received range of inclination angles, wherein the range is determined such that a calculated post-surgical standing combined sagittal index is above 200 +/- 10 and below 250 +/- 10.

 The claimed invention is broadly directed to the abstract idea of collecting patient information, analyzing the information, and calculating a range of results related to the patient information and proposed orientations based on the analyses.

 In addition, the claims recite under its broadest reasonable interpretation, an abstract idea that covers performance of the limitation in the mind but for the recitation of generic computer components.
 That is, other than reciting a computer implemented method and image nothing in the claim element precludes the step from being performed in the mind.
-For example, but for the generic computing device language, a system for determining a patient’s condition in the context of this claim encompasses one skilled in the pertinent art to manually determine using images the details of a patient’s situation and relevant orientations for a hip implant.
+For example, but for the generic computing device language, a system for determining a patient’s condition and needs in the context of this claim encompasses one skilled in the pertinent art to manually determine using images the details of a patient’s situation and relevant orientations for a hip implant.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of being implemented by a generic computer and using images amounts to no more than mere instructions to apply the exception using a computer component.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Therefore, when considering the additional elements alone, and in combination, there is no inventive concept in the claim, and thus the claim is not patent eligible.